I've been doing a lot of thinking about gambling.

 This leaves children who depend on whatever is brought in without the limited resources that they depend on for even a limited quality of life.
 It leaves some families without rent money or milk money or grocery money.
 Those opposed argue that the state has to take moral leadership.

-They say that if the state takes the
+They say that if the state takes the easy way out and promotes gambling, they will be on a slippery slope.

 They point to the neighborhoods around gambling emporiums that have fallen into disrepair.
 They ask whether you would really want a gambling emporium in your neighborhood.